 Popular Rental Amenities in Oregon

 Oregon is a wonderful vacation destination if you want a rental with a pool, as 33% of the vacation rentals there provide one.
 In addition, properties with pools in Oregon cost, on average, $404 a night.
 Most of the listed accommodations with pools are hotel room.
 If you would also like to be close to the water, more than two-thirds of the rentals including a pool are situated within 2 kilometres of the waterfront.

 Vacation Rental Price Information in Oregon

-Find out the percentage of available rentals in Oregon with the graph above.
-More people travel to Oregon a week in June (6/29 - 7/6).
-So far, 48% of the rentals are occupied this week.
-Conversely, it is in September (9/28 - 10/5) that the highest percentage of rentals are available.
+The graph shows the weekly availability rate in Oregonfor the next twelve months.
+More people travel to Oregon a week in May (5/25 - 6/1).
+So far, 74% of the rentals are occupied this week.
+Conversely, you will find the highest percentage of available offers in Oregon in October (10/28 - 11/4).